Resale Flats may be Cheaper, Hassle-free

 Very often, the agent also helps you with the paperwork, including registration of your property and payment of stamp duty.
 Of course, real estate agents will charge you a fee once the transaction is done.

-depends on the quality of services, in usually in the range of 1% to 1.5% of the transaction value.
+The fee, which is negotiable and depends on the quality of services, in usually in the range of 1% to 1.5% of the transaction value.
 “A good lawyer and real estate agent will ensure that your paper work is in order, which is very important, especially in case of resale flats” says Akshaya Kumar, MD, Park Lane Property Advisors.

 CLEAR TITLE This is one of the most important things you should check out.
 “This is the single-most important thing to check if one is buying a resale property,” says Akshaya Kumar.